 The “How OU Study Works” and “Preparing for Study” videos on the International Students page include text on screen which is not included in the main soundtrack.
 This means that this visual information is not available to blind users who rely on audio.
 Most of the video content is spoken, however the text on screen should be included in the main soundtrack, or in a separate audio description.
 This fails WCAG 2.1 success criteria 1.2.5 (Audio Description).
 This will be resolved by May 2023.

 3rd Party product: Unibuddy

 We subscribe to a 3rd party product called Unibuddy on our Ask a student page which allows potential students to communicate with OU student ambassadors to find out more about studying with the Open University.
 Unibuddy provide their own accessibility statement.
-The Accessibility and Usability Evaluation (AUE) team at the OU have also carried out an accessibility audit of Unibuddy and we are working with them to resolve accessibility issues.
-Currently the following accessibility issues have been identified.
+The Accessibility and Usability Evaluation (AUE) team at the OU have also carried out an accessibility audit of Unibuddy and all issues identified have now been resolved.

 We are not claiming Disproportionate Burden for the Courses and Qualifications website.